-- Design progress Overall project design remains at 99% complete as of the end of December 2012.
-The Tysons West Kiss & Ride Lot 100% design approval and DGS permit are expected in February 2013.
+- Design progress Overall project design is now 100% complete as of February 5, 2013 with the issuance of the DGS permit for the Tysons West Kiss & Ride Lot.
 DTP's design submission for a code modification package for the Wiehle Avenue pedestrian bridge and pavilion to add an emergency call station has been accepted.
 Related architectural matters remain to be resolved, and then the design will be submitted with permitting expected to be complete in February 2013. - MWAA issued a NTP on January 24, 2011 to an independent third-party consultant, Battelle, to review Alstom's safety analysis of their Generation 4 track circuit modules proposed for use on the Dulles Extension.
 Battelle issued a letter dated September 25, 2012 stating that "As of September 24, 2012, Battelle completed the audit/review of all documentation provided throughout this program...all issues identified by Battelle throughout this assessment have been adequately resolved and closed."
 Battelle submitted the Draft Final Report on October 5, 2012 and presented it to MWAA and WMATA on October 18, 2012.
 MWAA received the Final Battelle Report on November 16, 2012.
-WMATA provided a letter dated November 19, 2012 stating that "the Alstom Generation 4 track circuit is accepted for service provided the system fulfills the requirements of Project specifications section 16919 ATC System Reliability, Availability, Maintainability and Safety Program". - Construction progress is broken into two components: utility relocation (UR), which remains at 99% complete, and design-build (DB) construction, which is approximately 87% complete.
-Significant accomplishments in December included completion of barrier walls, platform, mezzanine and precast panel work on all five stations; finalizing ballasted and direct fixation trackwork installation on the Tysons West Guideway and along the DIAAH; continued progress with the construction of Traction Power Substations to include energization of nine of eleven substations with the final two now ready for energization, Communications and Automatic Train Control Equipment Rooms and delivery and installation of equipment.
-The Project also continued to make significant progress on the K-Line tie-in ATC dynamic train testing and the N-Line ATC, Communications and Traction Power Substation installation and Testing.
+WMATA provided a letter dated November 19, 2012 stating that "the Alstom Generation 4 track circuit is accepted for service provided the system fulfills the requirements of Project specifications section 16919 ATC System Reliability, Availability, Maintainability and Safety Program". - Construction progress is broken into two components: utility relocation (UR), which remains at 99% complete, and design-build (DB) construction, which is approximately 88% complete.
+Significant accomplishments in January included completion of platform, mezzanine and precast panel work on all five stations; continued finalizing of ballasted and direct fixation trackwork installation on the Tysons West Guideway and along the DIAAH; continued progress with the testing of Traction Power Substations and installation of Communications Systems and static testing of the Automatic Train Control systems.
+The Project also continued to make progress on the K-Line tie-in ATC testing.

-CONSTRUCTION PROGRESS THROUGH DECEMBER 2012

-GUIDEWAYS/ TRACKWAYS and SYSTEMS % COMPLETE STATIONS % COMPLETE

-O-3 (DCR) Trackway 100% Tysons East 67%

-Tysons East Guideway 100% Tysons Central 123 61%

-Tysons West Guideway 100% Tysons Central 7 49%

-O-9 (DIAAH) Trackway 100% Tysons West 48%

-Systems 33% Wiehle Avenue 76%

-Trackwork 94% WFCY 25%
+CONSTRUCT CONSTRUCTION PROGRESS THROUGH JANUARY 2013 GUIDEWAYS/ TRACKWAYS and SYSTEMS % COMPLETE STATIONS % COMPLETE O-3 (DCR) Trackway 100% Tysons East 70% Tysons East Guideway 100% Tysons Central 123 64% Tysons West Guideway 100% Tysons Central 7 52% O-9 (DIAAH) Trackway 100% Tysons West 50% Systems 33% Wiehle Avenue 80% Trackwork 96% WFCY 25%